alsalafiyyah/alsalafiyyah.github.io/_posts/shirk/2020-11-04-rule-on-beseeching-the-messenger-for-help.md

 Question:

-We hear the people saying: "Help us, O Messenger of Allah" or "Help us, O Prophet"?
-What is the ruling on this?
+We hear some people calling [or invoking the Prophet, peace be upon him] by saying: "Help us, O Messenger of Allah" or "Help us, O Prophet", what is the ruling on this?

 Answer: